cabmeurer/cxx-swift-interop-examples/GettingStartedWithCppInterop.md

 ```

-- In your projects direcetoy, run `cmake` to generate the the systems build files
+- In your projects direcetoy, run `cmake` to generate the systems build files

 - To generate an Xcode project run `cmake -GXcode`
 - To generate with Ninja run `cmake -GNinja`

 - For more information on `cmake` see the  'GettingStarted' documentation: (https://github.com/apple/swift/blob/main/docs/HowToGuides/GettingStarted.md)